National Book Award Non Fiction Winner

 Summary

-A wide-ranging study of the city as a human institution, tracing urban form from Mesopotamian ceremonial centers and the Greek polis through medieval towns to the industrial metropolis and the postwar suburb.
+A wide ranging study of the city as a human institution, tracing urban form from Mesopotamian ceremonial centers and the Greek polis through medieval towns to the industrial metropolis and the postwar suburb.
 Mumford treats architecture, religion, technology, and economics as inseparable, arguing that healthy cities cultivate community while modern sprawl breeds alienation.
-The book became an influential touchstone for planners, preservationists, and critics of automobile-centered development.
+The book became an influential touchstone for planners, preservationists, and critics of development built around the automobile.

 ”